erikkemperman/spheresort/README.md

 provided distance function, such that their actual distances on the sphere will correspond better and better with the target distance given by your function.

-Please see http://erikkemperman.github.io/spheresort/ for a demo.
+Please see http://erikkemperman.github.io/spheresort/ for a demo (built with AngularJS, Bootstrap, ThreeJS and D3).

 In this little demo, the dataset consists of randomly generated colors, and the distance function simply returns a value proportional to the Euclidean distance